jejjohnson/research_journal_v2/notes/projects/2023_igeo/bayes4evt/overview.md

 ## Datasets

-**Single Station Data**.
-All of these experiments are performed on univariate time series which corresponds to a single station.
+We are primarily dealing with temperature measurements.
+In particular, we are looking at 2 meter temperature (t2m) above the Earths surface.
+Our region of interest is Spain and the period of interest spans 1960 until 2021.
+We are dealing directly with measurements from stations that are scattered throughout Spain, like  Madrid, Bilbao, or Valencia.
-We will take a single station, e.g., Madrid, Bilbao, or Valencia, and learn the parameters of the an extreme distribution.
+We want to take a step further and look for extreme temperatures.

-**Multivariate Data**.
-We will improve upon these by applying a model that can take into account all of the stations within Madrid.
+So this entails taking maximum daily values through our region and period of interest.

+From a modeling standpoint, we hope to characterize the tails of distribution of these temperature measurements, i.e., the extreme values.
+This will be useful because we can make predictions about the occurrences of these extreme events.
+In addition, if we can correlate these extremes to external factors like Global Mean Surface Temperature (GMST), it makes a stronger statement about the trajectory of frequency of occurrence of these extreme values.

 ***
 ## Models

+We will take three approaches to modeling these extreme values: 1) block maximum (BM), 2) peak-over-thresholds (POT), and 3) temporal point process (TPP).

 **GEVD**.
-We will choose the extreme distribution to be the GEVD distribution.

-**Poisson-GPD**.
-We will choose the extreme distribution to be the Poisson-GPD distribution.
+For the BM method, we will use the generalized extreme value distribution (GEVD).
+This will be an annual maximum for each station.
+The annual BM is arguably the most reliable and stable method for classifying extremes.
+However, the downside is that we don't take advantage of all of the values we would consider extreme.

+**GPD**.
+For the POT method, we will use the generalized Pareto distribution (GPD).
+This will choose a threshold and model all values above the threshold.
+This method is more complex because one has to choose an appropriate threshold as well as *decluster* events.
+However, the upside is that we will have more occurrences of extremes which will be better for fitting models.

 **Point Process**.
-We will choose the extreme distribution to be the Point Process which will be a combination of the GEVD and the Poisson-GPD but under the Point process framework.
+We will choose the extreme distribution to be the PP which will be a combination of the GEVD and the Poisson-GPD but under the PP framework.

 ***
-### Covariates
+## Covariates

+Each of the above models assumes each observation is IID.

 #### **No Covariates**
 We will apply all models assuming no covariates.